How to look for records of... Land and property requisitioned for war in the 20th century

 - forestry land should be transferred to the Forestry Commission

-Crichel Down was strictly a case of requisitioning (the site was purchased by the Air Ministry in 1940), but the public interest aroused by its post-war disposal resulted in the setting up of a public inquiry.
+Crichel Down was not strictly a case of requisitioning (the site was purchased by the Air Ministry in 1940), but the public interest aroused by its post-war disposal resulted in the setting up of a public inquiry.
 The records of the inquiry itself are in MAF 236.

 Other series containing relevant records include:

 - Air Ministry and Ministry of Defence registered files in AIR 2